darcydjr/anvil/SOFTWARE_DEVELOPMENT_PLAN.md

 ---

 ## Task 4: Develop the Enablers
-**Purpose**: Develop the Enabler by following the Enablers Development Plan very closely
+**Purpose**: Execute the complete Enabler Development Plan workflow for each approved enabler.

+**CRITICAL**: This task orchestrates enabler development but does NOT directly implement code - each enabler must individually complete Tasks 1-4 of the Enabler Development Plan.

 ### Pre-Conditions Verification (ABSOLUTELY MANDATORY)
 | Condition | Required Value | Action if True | Action if False |